rahul-rkt/BowINIT/README.md

 sudo -s
 source ./BowINIT/init.sh
 ```
-All done, be patient though, it may take some time.
+All done, be patient though, it may take some time. *Get the complete output log* - `cat .BowINIT/tmp/log`
 <br/><br/>

 ## Configurations: